jonnicholson94/jonnicholson94/README.md

 ## 👋🏼 Hey, I'm Jon.

-I'm an aspiring full-stack developer.
+I'm a Product Manager who does a bit of code on the side.
 I first started teaching myself to code back in 2019, and absolutely fell in love with it.
 My first project was for a website called 'thedinnertable', which aimed to bring people together via supper clubs.
 Since then, I've worked on a number of different projects, including:

 - kanby | [kanby.co](https://kanby.co) | a straightforward kanban board
 - lemio | [lemiomoney.com](https://lemiomoney.com) | an app to track and manage all of your debts